Upgrade your braided ‘do with some blocks.

 5. Mini Block Braids

 The only part about mini block braids is that it takes a while to install and a while to remove.
-Commit to this look if you have patience to sit while getting your hair done, as well as a healthy amount of patience for the removal process.
-To maintain this look, keep hair intact and frizz-free with an oil like Nexxus Oil Infinite Hair Oil.
+Commit to this look if you have the patience to sit while getting your hair done, as well as a healthy amount of patience for the removal process.
+To maintain this look, keep hair intact and frizz-free with an oil, like Nexxus Oil Infinite Hair Oil.